How to Apply

 Introduction

-All the submitted documents must be in English (except for the research paper / thesis, which can be in any language, accompanied by an English summary).
+1. All submitted documents must be provided in English (except for the research paper / thesis, which can be in any language, accompanied by an English summary).
 Applications submitted in other languages will not be taken into consideration.

-If you fail to provide all of the required documents, your application will not be taken into account.
+2. If you fail to provide all of the required documents, your application will not be taken into account,

-There is a maximum number of documents you can upload for each category.
+3. There is a maximum number of documents you can upload for each category.
 If you want to upload multiple documents, you should combine them into a singular file.
-In most cases, only .pdf files are accepted.
+For most document categories, only .pdf files are accepted.

 (Certified translations* of) Degree certificate(s) / diploma’s (BA, MA, etc.): minimum 1 file, maximum 3